Can You Still Sue If You Were In A Car Accident But Weren’t Wearing A Seat Belt?

-Connecticut law requires all drivers and passengers to wear seatbelts.
-You can be fined $92 for not wearing your seatbelt or having a passenger wear one.
-The law does not prohibit the driver or passenger from filing a claim if they are involved in an accident and were not wearing seatbelts.
-Depending on the accident and the type of injuries that were sustained, the lack of seatbelt use might not affect the case.
+Connecticut law requires all drivers and passengers to wear seat belts.
+You can be fined $92 for not wearing your seat belt or having a passenger wear one.
+The law does not prohibit the driver or passenger from filing a claim if they are involved in an accident and were not wearing a seat belt.
+Depending on the accident and the type of injuries that were sustained, the lack of seat belt use might not affect the case.

 Here is an example: You are suing a driver for damages arising out of a car accident.
-At trial, the jury decides the total amount of damages is $100,000.
-The jury also decides that you were 10% at fault and the other driver 90% at fault.
-In that case, you would be able to recover 90% of $100,000 or $90,000.
+At trial, the jury decides that the total amount of damages is $100,000.
+The jury also decides that you were 10% at fault and that the other driver was 90% at fault.
+In that case, you would be able to recover 90% of $100,000, or $90,000.

-Please contact Tremont Sheldon PC today to see how we can help.
-It is important not to delay and call soon after your accident.
+Please contact us at Tremont Sheldon P.C. today by calling 203-212-9075 or sending an email through our website to see how our lawyers can help.
+It is important to call soon after your accident.